parkerjgit/algorithms/markdown/trees_and_graphs/trees.md

 ## Notes

 1. Binary trees are linked lists with left and right pointers (plus optional parent pointer).
 They typically hold a single value (two in the case of interval), and unlike BSTs are not sortted.
-2. Binary Search Tree (BST) is a sorted binary tree with **no duplicates**, such that: for any node with key x, all nodes in the left subtree have key values < x while all nodes in the right subtree have key values > x.
+2. Binary Search Tree (BST) is a **sorted** binary tree with **no duplicates**, such that: for any node with key x, all nodes in the left subtree have key values < x while all nodes in the right subtree have key values > x.
 3. BSTs are fast to search AND update - Sorted arrays allow for fast search, and [double] linked lists support flexible update, but neither support *both* fast search and flexible update. **BSTs address this need**.
 Lookup, insert and delete all take time proportional to height or logn for balanced trees.
-3. **Think of BSTs as an alternative to hash tables or one way to implement them!**
+3. **Think of BSTs as an alternative to hash tables OR one way to implement them!**
 4. BSTs are fundamentally recursive - An important observation of BSTs is that the top-most node is the root, and all other nodes are the root of a subtree that is also a binary search tree.
 This of course describes a recursive structure.
 Furthermore, since a node defines a tree, functions that operate on trees often take the root as the argument rather than the tree, so take note of which is being passed.
 5. Search a BST in O(logn) by recursing left *or* right until item is found or node is null.
 6. Insert into BST in O(logn) by recursing left or right until the empty spot is found.
 7. Unlike Hash table, its easy to find Min/Max of BST (the leftmost/rightmost element).
-Of course hash table wins with O(1) lookup (vs. O(logn))
+Of course hash table are faster to search with O(1) lookup (vs. O(logn))
 8. Both BSTs and hash tables use O(n) space (BSTs use little more in practice)
 8. Visiting all the nodes in a rooted binary tree is an important component of many algorithms.
 It is a special case of traversing all the nodes and edges in a graph.
 One application of tree traversal is listing the nodes of a tree in order.
 There are four ways to move through a tree, which produces four distinct node orderings that fall under categories of *breadth-first* and *depth-first*:
 8. There are two ways to traverse a BST: breadth-first traversal (BFT) or depth-first traversal (DFT)